microsoft/openvmm/Guide/src/user_guide/openvmm/run/examples.md

 The file `windows.vhdx` can be any format of VHD(X).

-Note that OpenVMM does not currently support using VHD/VHDX files on Linux hosts.
-Instead, convert the OS image to raw format using the following command:
+Note that OpenVMM does not currently support using dynamic VHD/VHDX files on Linux hosts.
+Unless you have a fixed VHD1 image, you will need to convert the image to raw format, using the following command:

 ```shell
 qemu-img convert -f vhdx -O raw windows.vhdx windows.img
 ```

-Also, note the use of `memdiff`, which creates a memory-backed "differencing disk", which ensures that any writes the VM makes to the VHD are not persisted between runs.
+Also, note the use of `memdiff`, which creates a memory-backed "differencing disk" shim between the VMM and the backing disk image, which ensures that any writes the VM makes to the VHD are not persisted between runs.
 This is very useful when iterating on OpenVMM code, since booting the VM becomes repeatable and you don't have to worry about shutting down properly.
 Use `file` instead for normal persistent storage.

 ## DOS, via PCAT BIOS